 Yugoslavian Movie Herald

-Interesting two-color herald or program from a slavic country, probably Yugoslavia, and the language is most likely Slovenian (if anyone out there knows for sure, please let me know).
+Interesting two-color herald or program from a the former Yugoslavia, and the language is Slovenian.

 I believe the title translates literally to Alice in Fairy Land.